GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

    ```

 You should recieve an operation successful message:

    ```bash

    The operation was successful.
 The server commands will use the java arguments and java home specified in the properties file located in /opt/opendj/config/java.properties

    ```
 We need to make all nodes accessible to each other by setting the listening address to `0.0.0.0`.
 In your command you may have to change `cn=directory manager` to your CN ( by default `cn=directory manager` unless changed ), and  `<password>` to the password set in the first installation of Gluu on node 1.
-If the below commands are not connecting, try changing `localhost` to the nodes' explicit IP addresss, here that would be `159.203.126.10` and `138.197.65.243`.**Restart all nodes**
+If the below commands are not connecting, try changing `localhost` to the nodes' explicit IP addresss, here that would be `159.203.126.10` and `138.197.65.243`.

-   **Run both commands**
+   **Restart all nodes**

+Run the following two commands:

    ```bash
    /opt/opendj/bin/dsconfig -h localhost -p 4444 -D 'cn=directory manager' -w <password> -n set-administration-connector-prop --set listen-address:0.0.0.0 -X
    ```

    ```bash
    /opt/opendj/bin/dsconfig -h localhost -p 4444 -D 'cn=directory manager' -w <password> -n set-connection-handler-prop --handler-name 'LDAPS Connection Handler' --set enabled:true --set listen-address:0.0.0.0 -X
    ```

    **This is the end of commands that had to be initiated in all nodes**

 - Run the commands below in the Gluu container on the first "primary" Gluu server installed, here that would be `159.203.126.10`:

 Utilize this command inside the Gluu container to enable replication changing `<password>`'s to the password of your first installed Gluu server. **You must add all your nodes to this command, here we only have two**

   ```bash
   /opt/opendj/bin/dsreplication enable --host1 159.203.126.10 --port1 4444 --bindDN1 "cn=directory manager" --bindPassword1 <password> --replicationPort1 8989 --host2 138.197.65.243 --port2 4444 --bindDN2 "cn=directory manager" --bindPassword2 <password> --replicationPort2 8989 --adminUID admin --adminPassword <password> --baseDN "o=gluu" -X -n
   ```

   If successful, you'll get a message like this:

   ```bash
   Establishing connections .....
 Done.
   Checking registration information .....
 Done.
   Configuring Replication port on server 159.203.126.10:4444 .....
 Done.